Kʼicheʼ language: Child language

-The acquisition of morphology in K’iche’ is heavily influenced by prosody (Pye 1980, 1983).
-Primary stress is word-final in K’iche’ and two-year-old children favor the production of word-final syllables with the form CVC.
+The acquisition of morphology in Kʼicheʼ is heavily influenced by prosody (Pye 1980, 1983).
+Primary stress is word-final in Kʼicheʼ and two-year-old children favor the production of word-final syllables with the form CVC.
 Children do not consistently produce inflectional prefixes on nouns and verbs before they are four years old, although they consistently produce the status suffixes on verbs by the time they are two years old.
-Their production of the status suffixes is evidence that two-year-old K’iche’ children understand the complex grammatical constraints on the use of status suffixes.
+Their production of the status suffixes is evidence that two-year-old Kʼicheʼ children understand the complex grammatical constraints on the use of status suffixes.
 They distinguish between the use of the suffixes in phrase-final and phrase-medial positions, the forms of status suffixes for intransitive, root transitive and derived transitive verbs, as well as the distinction between the suffixes for indicative and imperative verbs.

 The children’s utterances with the existential verb k’o:lik ("it exists") illustrate their status suffix expertise.
-The existential verb in K’iche’ belongs to the positional verb class.
+The existential verb in Kʼicheʼ belongs to the positional verb class.
 In phrase-final contexts, it has the root k’o:, the positional suffix -l, and the intransitive status suffix -ik.
 Only the root is used in phrase-medial contexts, e.g. k’o: ta:j ("it doesn't exist").
-For the most part, K’iche’ children produce the phrase-medial and phrase-final forms of the existential verb in their appropriate contexts.
+For the most part, Kʼicheʼ children produce the phrase-medial and phrase-final forms of the existential verb in their appropriate contexts.
 They frequently produce the final, stressed syllable /lik/ of the existential in phrase-final contexts, omitting the root entirely (Pye 1991).
 The children’s facility in producing the status suffixes on verbs overturns predictions that children begin by producing lexical roots before they add inflectional morphemes.
 The alternation between the phrase-medial and phrase-final productions demonstrates the children’s use of distinct verb forms in their appropriate contexts rather than generalizing a rote verb form.